 They don’t talk about the federal deficit or the debt-ceiling negotiations that consume the nation’s capital.
 They are too worried about their own household budgets to fret about the federal treasury.

 Spending a week here has reminded me of the stark divide between ordinary Americans and the representatives they send to Washington to serve their interests.
-Here in the real America — at least the part of it that is in decline — the inside-the-Beltway political gamesmanship, competing news
+Here in the real America — at least the part of it that is in decline — the inside-the-Beltway political gamesmanship, competing news conferences and tactical

 WASHINGTON — After weeks of professed certainty, New York City prosecutors have recently admitted significant doubts about the case against Dominique Strauss-Kahn, the influential French banker accused of raping a hotel maid in May.
 In many ways, the controversy swirling about the case is no different from countless others in which the court of public opinion has rendered a verdict with which a jury might disagree.
 (Has anyone ever heard of Casey Anthony?)